gbrown40/Spotify-API-Discover-Weekly-App/README.md

 regional-global-daily-2019-10-19.csv is a file containing the songs that the recommended songs are pulled from.

-DS_3000_spotifydataset_extraction.ipynb is a jupyter notebook file containging the code which scrapes the user's saved songs from the Spotify API.
+spotifyAPI_data_extraction.py is a python file containging the code which scrapes the user's saved songs from the Spotify API.